wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 it?)

 Before we get into the three steps that will change your life, why am I writing about this?
-As my college days comes to an end, and as I enter the adult world, I'll have to make new friends again.
+Well, as my college days comes to an end, and as I enter the adult world, I'll have to make new friends again.
 What a bummer.
 To make things worse, this time I won't have the magnetic pull of school to bring people into my proximity.
-So to prepare myself, I'm writing down my thoughts into an easy-to-follow format.
+Perhaps consolidating my thoughts here will help me prepare for the days to come, and perhaps it'll help others do the same.

 Making friends can be hard.
 I'm sure Nav is not alone in wanting to be able to get closer to people.
 Friends [ameliorate bad